Disciplining Your Toddler

 Our beloved little ones test our nerves because they're testing boundaries all around them.
-Every day, little by little, they're mastering new abilities and accomplishing new feats, and are anxious and excited to use these skills.
+Every day, little by little, they're mastering new skills, and are anxious and excited to use them.

 Sometimes it's tough to reel in a toddler, but it can be done.
 And setting rules and limits now — when your child is learning what behaviors are acceptable — will help prevent bigger problems down the road.

 Here are some ways to help you keep your youngster on the right track.

 When it comes to discipline, it's important to be consistent.
 Parents who don't stick to the rules and consequences they set up don't have kids who do either.
 For example, if you tell your toddler that a timeout is the repercussion for bad behavior, be sure to enforce it.
 Only issue warnings for things that you can follow through on.
 Empty threats undermine your authority.

 And don't forget that kids learn by watching adults, particularly their parents.
 So make sure your own behavior is role-model material.
 When asking your child to pick up toys, you'll make a much stronger impression if you've put away your own belongings rather than leaving your stuff all around the room.

 By now, you've figured out that your toddler wants to explore and investigate the world.
 Toddlers are naturally curious, so it's wise to eliminate temptations whenever possible.
 That means keeping things like TVs, phones, and electronics out of reach.
 Also beware of choking hazards like jewelry, buttons, and small items that kids can put in their mouths.

 And always keep cleaning supplies and medicines stored safely away where kids can't get to them.

 If your roving toddler does head toward an unacceptable or dangerous play object, calmly say "No" and either remove your child from the area or distract him or her with another activity.